-His theatre work includes: Life is beautiful or waiting for my uncle from America (2000), Mother I want to be a millionaire (2004), F**k Darwin or how I have learned to love socialism (2007) and On the importance of being an Arab (2009) and has been performed in Egypt, Lebanon, Jordan, Sweden, Portugal, Germany, Belgium, Holland, France, Switzerland, Italy, Croatia, Montenegro, the United Kingdom and the UAE.
+His theatre work has been performed in Egypt, Lebanon, Jordan, Sweden, Portugal, Germany, Belgium, Holland, France, Switzerland, Italy, Croatia, Montenegro, the United Kingdom, South Korea, Singapore, Hong Kong, Russia, and the UAE.

-F**K Darwin or How I Have Learned to Love Socialism (2007) received the best actor’s award at the 22nd edition of the Cairo International Festival of Experimental Theatre.
+His 2007 play, F**K Darwin or How I Have Learned to Love Socialism, received the Best Actor Award at the twenty-second edition of the Cairo International Festival for Contemporary and Experimental Theatre.

-In November 2013, El Attar received the pioneers of Egypt award from Synergos foundation (USA).
+In November 2013, he received the Pioneers of Egypt award Synergos Foundation in the United States.

 The Last Supper – which he wrote and directed – deals with the apathy of the Egyptian bourgeoisie and was performed in 2015 as part of the official selection of the sixty-ninth edition of Avignon Festival and at the forty-fourth edition of the Festival d’Automne in Paris.
 It has been touring the world ever since.